The bizarre Maleo Photo: Susan Myers

 Day 10: After a full morning’s birding again in the forests of Tapakulintang, we’ll turn eastwards and return to Manado in preparation for tomorrow’s flight to Halmahera.
 Night in Manado.

-Day 11: This morning we’ll take a short flight to Tobelo on Halmahera, where we’ll do local birding before heading to the town of Galela for an evening search for the nocturnal Moluccan Scrubfowl.
-Night in Tobelo.
+Day 11: This morning we’ll take a short flight to the island of Ternate, where we’ll board a speedboat over to the town of Sidangoli on Halmahera.
+We’ll spend the day birding around Sidangoli before heading to the town of Binagara.
+Night in Binagara.

-Day 12: After a late night, we’ll sleep in a bit before driving south to the village of Daru, birding along the way, and take a speedboat across the bay to the village of Foli for a three-night stay.
-If weather conditions are unfavorable, we’ll take the overland route by vehicle.
-The Foli area was made famous in David Attenborough’s film on birds of paradise as the location of one of the display trees of the magnificent and rare Wallace’s Standardwing.
-This extraordinary bird of paradise occurs only on Halmahera and neighboring Bacan.
+Day 12: This morning we’ll bird in the Atakajawe Lolobata National Park near Binagara.
+In the afternoon we’ll drive to the village of Subaim for a four-night stay.
+The Foli area to the north of Subaim was made famous in David Attenborough’s film on birds of paradise as the location of one of the display trees of the magnificent and rare Wallace’s Standardwing.
+This extraordinary bird of paradise occurs only on Halmahera and neighbouring Bacan.
 Until its rediscovery in the 1980s, it was long thought to be extinct, and it is the prime reason for visiting this site.
 We’ll spend our time searching for the many Halmahera endemics that occur here, including the voluble Ivory-breasted Pitta, which can be found in good numbers.
-Night in Wasile.
+Night in Subaim.

-Days 13-15: Waiting under the Standardwing’s lekking tree at dawn, we’ll hear the loud display calls as the first glimmers of light appear through the canopy.
+Days 13-15: This morning we’ll leave very early for the drive to Foli, when we arrive we must transfer to a 4WD vehicle for the rough but short drive up the hill to the site of the lek.
+Waiting under the Standardwing’s lekking tree at dawn, we’ll hear the loud display calls as the first glimmers of light appear through the canopy.
 As the sun rises, the activity rapidly increases, and gradually our monotone surroundings will be enlivened by flashes of glistening green breast-shields and orange legs.
 Before we know it, we’ll be engrossed in the spectacular display going on just a few meters above us.
 Males, with white standards sticking out in all directions, call loudly and suddenly leap into the air before parachuting back down to their perches in the hope of attracting a rather drab female.
 When one appears, she causes a near riot as rival males tussle over her attention.
 Its wolf-whistle-like calls echo around the forest, and before too long we should be able to track down this most impressive species.
-Other hoped-for species include Variable Goshawk, Dusky Scrubfowl, Scarlet-breasted, Blue-capped, and Grey-headed Fruit-Doves, Spectacled, Cinnamon-bellied, and Pied Imperial Pigeons, White Cockatoo (still fairly common despite the ongoing forest clearance), Red-flanked Lorikeet, Chattering and Violet-necked Lories (both declining due to trapping), Moluccan Hanging-Parrot, Red-cheeked, Eclectus, and Great-billed Parrots, Goliath Coucal, Blue-and-white and Sombre Kingfishers, Common Paradise-Kingfisher, Purple Roller, Blyth’s Hornbill, Moluccan, Halmahera, and White-bellied Cuckoo-Shrikes, Rufous-bellied Triller, Golden Bulbul, Long-billed Crow, Paradise Crow (actually a bird of paradise!), and Halmahera Oriole—Wallace’s famous friarbird mimic.
-Nights in Wasile.
+Other hoped-for species include Variable Goshawk, Dusky Scrubfowl, Scarlet-breasted, Blue-capped, and Grey-headed Fruit-Doves, Spectacled, Cinnamon-bellied, and Pied Imperial Pigeons, White Cockatoo (still fairly common despite the ongoing forest clearance), Red-flanked Lorikeet, Chattering and Violet-necked Lories (both declining due to trapping), Moluccan Hanging-Parrot, Red-cheeked, Eclectus, and Great-billed Parrots, Goliath Coucal, Blue-and-white and Sombre Kingfishers, Common Paradise-Kingfisher, Purple Roller, Blyth’s Hornbill, Moluccan, Halmahera, and White-bellied Cuckoo-Shrikes, Rufous-bellied Triller, Golden Bulbul, Long-billed Crow, Paradise Crow (actually a bird of paradise!), and Halmahera Oriole - Wallace’s famous friarbird mimic.
+Nights in Subaim.

 Day 16: After breakfast and morning birding we’ll drive to Buli from where we’ll fly back to Manado.
 On arrival we’ll transfer to our vehicles for the three-hour drive to Tangkoko National Park in Sulawesi’s northeast.
 Night at Tangkoko.

 Days 17-18: We’ll have two full days to explore the coastal and lowland forest of this wonderful park, which supports a good range of the region’s endemic birds.
-As we travel into the park we’ll bird the forest en route and should see many spectacular Wallacean species, such as Black-naped Fruit-Dove, the unusual Azure-rumped Parrot, Yellow-billed Malkoha, Sulawesi Dwarf Kingfisher, and Ashy Woodpecker.
+As we travel into the park we’ll bird the forest en route and should see many spectacular Wallacean species, such as Black-naped Fruit-Dove, the unusual Blue-backed Parrot, Yellow-billed Malkoha, Sulawesi Dwarf Kingfisher, and Ashy Woodpecker.
 The park boasts a healthy population of the amazing Knobbed Hornbill as well as a unique monkey, Sulawesi Crested Macaque.
 Weather permitting, during the heat of the middle of one day we’ll take a boat out to an area of mangroves in search of Black-billed Kingfisher and White-rumped Cuckoo-shrike, stopping to admire a beautiful pair of huge Sulawesi Masked Owls in their traditional cave roost.
 As darkness falls in the evenings we’ll walk into the forest in search of the amazing Spectral Tarsier; we have an excellent chance of finding (and photographing) these diminutive primates at dusk as they exit from their shelter in the huge fig trees that are a feature of this area.
+We’ll also do some night birding in an attempt to find the beautiful and huge Sulawesi Masked Owl, as well as Moluccan Scops Owl and Ochre-bellied Boobook.
 Nights in Tangkoko National Park.

 Days 19: We’ll spend the early morning birding in Tangkoko again before heading back towards Manado and up into the highlands of Tomohon above the city.
 Night in Tomohon.